Sylvester Namo

-He is a Papua New Guinean international and previously played for the PNG Hunters in the Queensland Cup.
+He represents Papua New Guinea at international level and played at the 2021 Rugby League World Cup.
+He has previously played for the PNG Hunters and Townsville Blackhawks in the Queensland Cup.
+He has spent time on dual registration from Castleford at Newcastle Thunder in League 1.

 Background

 Born in Goroka, Papua New Guinea, Namo began playing rugby league for the KK Brothers Vikings in 2019 at Mt.
 Hagen where he was raised.

 Playing career

+Lae Snax Tigers

 In 2020, Namo made his debut for the Lae Snax Tigers in the Digicel Cup, scoring a try in their Grand Final loss to the Hela Wigmen.

+PNG Hunters

 In 2021, Namo joined the PNG Hunters, playing 13 games for the club in the Queensland Cup.
 In 2022, he played 16 games, starting all 16 at prop.